melbamorph/municipal-ordinance-builder/README.md

-# lebanon-zoning-ordinance
+# municipal-ordinance-builder
-Beta build of a static interface for the City of Lebanon Zoning Ordinance
+Beta build of a static interface for municipalities to host their zoning ordinance.